postgres-ai/nancy/README.md

 ===
 * Works anywhere where Docker can run (checked: Linux Ubuntu/Debian, macOS)
 * Experiments are conducted in a Docker container with extended Postgres setup
-* Supported Postgres versions: 9.6, 10
+* Supported Postgres versions: 11 (default), 10, 9.6
 * Postgres config specified via options, may be partial
 * Supported locations for experimental runs:
   * Any machine with Docker installed